Serpentum/stepik_base_laiout_homework/readme.md

 1) Of course, HTML, I didn’t use Pug because I don’t know how to use it yet.
 Although I wanted to, but then I would re-complicate the task =)

 2) This is SASS, I love sass as much as I hate, I remember carefree days when I wrote on vanilla css and did not steam.
 Yes, the work went slowly, but God, how easy it was!
 But no!
-They needed to add mathematics to the fucking layout!

 3) Gulp - I used it to compile sass on my own.
 It’s also because I'm too lazy to poke a page reload hundreds of times.
 Gulp is what I truly love!
 I always try to write all the tasks myself, because I like to do it!